KevinFocke/gameoflife/README.md

 - Imports can be a pain to work with in Poetry, especially in conjuction with Pytest.
 Still, the automatic dependency management & consistent dev environment outweigh this negative aspect.
 - Continuous integration is great.
 Initial setup takes time but over the long term it decreases rote work & increases confidence that the code (still) works.
 - Pytest fixtures ensure consistency.
 However, they hide the initialization parameters.
 This makes it difficult and error-prone to write tests based on another python file.
+- Using a GUI via bash script causes issues because there is no window attached to the terminal.
+I am still looking for a good cross-platform solution to this problem.

 ## Other